frumsy/django-reactjs-boilerplate/README.md

 source environment/bin/activate
-pip install -r requirements.txt npm install python manage.py runserver
+pip install -r requirements.txt npm install
+#Your environment is now setup

+#you may want to make migration before running the server
+python manage.py makemigrations

+#and don't forget to actually migrate
+python manage.py migrate

+#now to run the actual server do:
+python manage.py runserver

+#To get wolfpack up and running with hot reload we need to:
 # open another terminal

+# activate your virtualenv
+source environment/bin/activate

+#run the node server
 node server.js

 open to your browser: 127.0.0.1:8000/